etwk/blog/content/lists/books.md

 - [ ] Amphibious Soul: Finding the wild in a tame world #must
 - [ ] Climate Capitalism: Winning the Race to Zero Emissions and Solving the Crisis of Our Age #future
 - [ ] Earth for All: A Survival Guide for Humanity #economy #climate-crisis #must
+- [ ] What If We Get It Right?: Visions of Climate Futures (Ayana Elizabeth Johnson) #must
+- [ ] Soil, Soul, Society: A New Trinity for Our Time (Satish Kumar) #meditation
+- [ ] Cradle to Cradle: Remaking the Way We Make Things (William McDonough, Michael Braungart) #must #sustainability
+- [ ] The Upcycle: Beyond Sustainability--Designing for Abundance (William McDonough, Michael Braungart) #sustainability
+- [ ] The Heat Will Kill You First: Life and Death on a Scorched Planet (Jeff Goodell)

 ## Feminism
 - [ ] Down Girl: The Logic of Misogyny